What is a Requisition on Title?

 - matters that are not found during the inspection of property.

-Requisitions on title can vary depending upon the type of property.
+Requisitions on title can vary depending on the type of property.

 What are the types of requisitions on title?

-These are concerned with the dealings that may or may not be included on the title deed.
-They involve dealings like mortgages, easements, caveats or covenants that require removal on or before the completion of contract.
+These are concerned with dealings that may or may not be included on the title deed, including mortgages, easements, caveats or covenants that require removal on or before the completion of contract.

-These may include enquiries about any building completed works, survey reports, or existing tenancies, wherever applicable.
+These include enquiries about building works, survey reports, or existing tenancies.

 Importance of requisitions on title